Louisiana Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Louisiana, the defendant may file a written answer within ten days of service (15 days if served by the secretary of state) to avoid default.
+In Louisiana, the defendant must file a written answer within ten days of service (15 days if served by the secretary of state) to avoid default.

 Are attorneys allowed in small claims court in Louisiana?